Mole Check & Skin Cancer Screening

 Worried about a mole that looks different?

 Get peace of mind with a professional mole check.
-Our GP-led skin screening service helps detect warning signs of skin cancer early, when it’s easiest to treat.
+Our GP-led skin screening and biopsy service helps detect warning signs of skin cancer early, when it’s easiest to treat.

 Why Check Your Moles?